Code-Institute-Submissions/Geoskincare-Malaysia/README.md

    - ##### Color Theme

-      The two main colours used are Peach and White.
+      The two main colours used are Light Salmon, Vivid Tangerine and Isabelline.
+      The Navbar and Footer colors used are Congo Pink, Peach Crayola and Isabelline.

    - ##### Font